 Ryan Goldberg is a journalist whose work has appeared in more than a dozen newspapers and magazines, including the New York Times, Deadspin, Texas Monthly, ProPublica, The Village Voice, Men’s Journal, Inside Jersey, and more.
 He tends to write about vice.

-Along the way, he worked for HBO’s “Real Sports with Bryant Gumbel.”
-His undercover investigation of the racetrack-to-slaughterhouse pipeline won the 2009 Sports Emmy for Outstanding Sports Journalism.
-Some of his other credits include writing for four Olympics broadcasts; original research for the 2015 documentary “America’s Game and the Iran Hostage Crisis,” narrated by George Clooney; and associate producer on “Benji,” an ESPN Films’ 30 for 30 documentary that premiered at the 2012 Tribeca Film Festival.
+Along the way, he also worked for HBO’s “Real Sports with Bryant Gumbel.”
+His undercover investigation of the racetrack-to-slaughter pipeline won the 2009 Sports Emmy for Outstanding Sports Journalism.
+Other credits include writing for four Olympics broadcasts; original research for the 2015 documentary “America’s Game and the Iran Hostage Crisis”; and associate producer on “Benji,” an ESPN Films’ documentary that premiered at the 2012 Tribeca Film Festival.

-He began his journalism career in 1999 at the Asbury Park Press, one of New Jersey’s largest newspapers, while still in high school.
+He began his journalism career in 1999 at the Asbury Park Press (N.J.) while still in high school.
 Now a longtime Brooklyn resident, he can be found canvassing its dives, docks, parks, cemeteries, fringes and enclaves in search of inspiration and stories.
 His journalistic idols are Joe Mitchell and George Orwell.